This article was originally published Sept. 27, 2016. It was updated April 6, 2021.

-Meanwhile, wide-ranging patterns of usage as well as a unique biology for each individual make the calculation of a concrete detection window (the number of days after ceasing usage that a drug test will continue to be positive) even more complex.
+Additionally, usage, as well as an individual’s unique biology make the calculation of a detection window (the number of days after ceasing usage that a drug test will continue to be positive) even more complex.

 How do drug tests for THC work?

 About 40 to 50 million drug tests are conducted by employers each year, which analyze biological material including urine, hair, blood, saliva, breath, sweat, and even fingernails.
-When cannabis is consumed, THC levels temporarily rise in the body, which are detectable by blood tests from several hours up to a day after a single usage.
-Although these levels drop significantly after a few days, there are still other means of determining recent usage.
+When cannabis is consumed, THC levels temporarily rise in the body, which are detectable in blood tests from several hours up to a day after one usage.
+Although these levels drop significantly after a few days, there are other means of determining recent usage.

 Once a specific test is selected, the experimenter must then choose its sensitivity, or the cutoff concentration of THC-COOH above which a test is considered positive.
 The most common cutoff for most marijuana urine tests is 50 ng/mL, but cutoffs can be as low as 15ng/mL and as high as 100ng/mL—each of which result in widely different detection windows.

-Despite the fact that SAMHSA sets standards that regulate these urine tests, the vast variability in cannabis use as well as individual differences in biology and genetics stymie efforts to develop specific time windows for detection.
+Despite the fact that urine tests are standardized—by SAMHSA—the vast variability in cannabis use as well as individual differences in biology and genetics stymie efforts to develop specific time windows for detection.

-Meanwhile, each of us has a unique metabolism that processes marijuana at a different rate, further complicating the picture.
-Even amongst people of the same gender and age, individual lifestyle choices such as levels of exercise and eating habits may also affect the amount of time required to pass a drug test (those with higher levels of fat content store cannabinoids more readily than leaner folks).
+Each person has a unique metabolism that processes marijuana at a different rate, further complicating the picture.
+Even among people of the same gender and age, individual lifestyle choices such as level of exercise and eating habits may also affect the amount of time required to pass a drug test.
+Those with higher levels of fat content store cannabinoids more readily than leaner folks.

-Given these preliminary grains of salt, however, there are several studies that have explored this question over the years, which offer some general guidance for those awaiting their impending drug test.
+Given these preliminary grains of salt, however, several studies have explored this question over the years, offering some general guidance for those awaiting an impending drug test.

 According to a 2005 review by Paul Cary, director of the Toxicology and Drug Monitoring Laboratory at University of Missouri, while detection times in excess of 30 days do occur for some, they are largely an exception.